dawn-boy/obsidian-notes/Tech/Networking.md

 	- IPv4 address of the receiving device
 - options
 	- allows for security options to be applied to the packet, if HLEN value is > 5.
+---
+## network protocol
+A network protocol is a set of rules used by two or more devices on a network to describe the order if delivery and structure of data
+### categories
+- communication protocols
+	governs the exchange of information in network transmission.
+They dictate how the data must be transmitted and the timing of the communication.
+They also include methods to recover data that are lost in transit.
+	- Transmission Control Protocol (TCP)
+		1. TCP allows two devices to form a connection and stream data.
+		2. TCP uses a three-way handshake
+			- first, the device sends a synchronise (SYN) request to a server
+			- second, the server responds with a SYN/ACK packet to acknowledge receipt of the device's request
+			- finally, the ACK signal sent to the server.
+A TCP connection is this formed.
+		In TCP/IP model, the TCP occurs at the transport layer.
+	- User Datagram Protocol (UDP)
+		1. UDP is a connection-less protocol that does not establish a connection between the devices before a transmission
+		2. This makes it less reliable than TCP, but for faster transmissions, UDP works great In TCP/IP model, the UDP occurs at the transport layer
+	- Hypertext Transfer Protocol (HTTP)
+		1. provides a method of communication between clients and servers.
+		2. HTTP uses port 80
+		3. HTTP is considered insecure, so it is being replaced by HTTPS which is a secure version In TCP/IP model, The HTTP occurs at the application layer
+	- Domain Name System (DNS)
+		1. Translates internet domain names into IP address
+		2. When a client wishes to access a website domain, a query is sent to the DNS server which looks up the IP address of the corresponding domain
+		3. DNS normally uses port 53, however if the DNS requests are large, it'll switch to using the TCP protocol In TCP/IP model, DNS occurs at the application layer
+- management protocols
+	used for monitoring and managing activity on a network.
+They include protocols for error reporting and optimizing performance on the network.
+	- Simple Network Management Protocol (SNMP)
+		1. Monitors and manages devices on a network
+		2. SNMP can reset a password on a network device or change it's baseline configuration
+		3. SNMP can also send requests to network devices to report on how much network's bandwidth is being used up.
+		In TCP/IP model, SNMP occurs at the application layer
+	- Internet Control Message Protocol (ICMP)
+		1. ICMP is used by devices to tell each other about data transmission errors across the network
+		2. Used by receiving device to send a report to the sending device about the data transmission
+		3. ICMP is commonly used as a quick way to troubleshoot network connectivity and latency by issuing the "ping" command In TCP/IP model, ICMP occurs at the network layer
+- security protocols
+	These protocols ensures that the data is sent and recieved securely over the network.
+They uses encryption algorithms to achieve this.
+	- Hypertext Transfer Protocol Secure (HTTPS)
+		1. provides a secure method of communication between clients and servers.
+		2. HTTPS is a secure version of HTTP that uses secure sockets layer (SSL)/ transport layer security (TLS) encryption on all transmission
+		3. HTTPS uses the port 443
+		In TCP/IP model, HTTPS occurs at the application layer.
+	- Secure File Transfer Protocol (SFTP)
+		1. A secure version of FTP that uses secure shell (SSH) to transfer files from one device to another over a network
+		2. SFTP uses the port 22 through TCP
+		3. SSH uses advanced encryption standard (AES) and other types of encryption.
+		4. SFTP is used often with cloud storage.
+Every time a user uploads or downloads a file from cloud storage, the file is transferred using SFTP
+		In TCP/IP model, SFTP occurs at the application layer

+# Network Address Translation
+- the devices on a local home network each have a private IP address that they use to communicate with eachother, but inorder for a device with private IP address to communicate with the public internet, they need to have a public IP address otherwise their responses will not be routed correctly.
+- So, Instead of having a dedicated public IP address for each of the devices on the local network, the router can replace a private source IP address with it's public IP address and this process is known as Network Address Translation (NAT)
+- NAT generally requires a firewall or a router to be specifically configured to perform NAT
+- In TCP/IP model, NAT is a part of the internet layer and transport layer.
+-